-All residents of the province of Nova Scotia who are in receipt of GIS in March of a given year are eligible for Special Social Assistance.
-Application for benefits must be made each year.
-SPA recipients are not eligible.
-One lump-sum payment is made yearly in one of four amounts scaled to the proportional GIS of the recipient as follows:
+Up to 1991, all residents of the province of Nova Scotia who are in receipt of GIS in March of a given year were eligible for Special Social Assistance.
+Application for benefits had to be made each year.
+SPA recipients were not eligible.
+One lump-sum payment was made yearly in one of four amounts scaled to the proportional GIS of the recipient as follows: